henrikjacobsenfys/bifrost-workflow-2409/README.md

 > _**Note**:_
 >
 > As of 2024 Sep 15, the `essspectroscopy` package is not on pip, please install
-> from source _before_ attempting to install this package.
+> from source inside the virtual environment  _before_ attempting to install this package.
 >
 > `python -m pip install git+https://github.com/scipp/essspectroscopy.git@indirect`